jasongitmail/super-sitemap/README.md

 - Automatic route discovery:
   - The SvelteKit adapter discovers routes using Vite's `import.meta.glob`.
-  - The TanStack Start adapter discovers routes via TanStack Start's official `getRouter`, which is derived from generated route manifest file.
+  - The TanStack Start adapter discovers routes via TanStack Start's official `getRouter`, which is derived from its generated route manifest file.
 This means that _all_ TanStack Start routing methods are fully supported: file-based routing, code-based routing, or virtual file routes.
 - For all frameworks: server-only routes are excluded automatically and do not